Advisory

 -

-Ask you to transfer of money.
+Ask you to transfer money;

 -

-Ask you to disclose personal or banking details.
+Ask you to disclose bank log-in details;

 -

-Ask you to install mobile apps from unofficial app stores.
+Ask you to install mobile apps from unofficial app stores;

 -

-Transfer your call directly to Police, except when you call 995 for life-threatening emergencies.
+Transfer your call directly to Police.

-5. If you receive an SMS from the government, make sure it is sent from the gov.sg SMS Sender ID**.
+5. If you receive an SMS from the Government, make sure it is sent from the gov.sg SMS Sender ID**.

-6. Scammers may also cite your personal information (e.g., name or NRIC number) to appear legitimate.
+6. Scammers may also cite your personal information (e.g. name or NRIC number) to appear legitimate.
 Do not automatically trust someone just because he/she has your personal information.

-7. If you have any information on suspected scams involving the impersonation of CPIB or its officers, please call the CPIB hotline at 1800-376-0000*, the Police hotline at 1800-255-0000*, or submit it online at www.police.gov.sg/iwitness.
+7. If you have any information on suspected scams involving the impersonation of CPIB or its officers, please call the CPIB hotline at 1800-376-0000*, the Police hotline at 1800-255-0000* or submit it online at www.police.gov.sg/iwitness.

 *Airtime charges apply for mobile calls made to "1800" local toll-free